Table of Contents

 Drywall Saw, Folding Jab Saw with 180 and 125 Degree Lockback Klein Tools 31737 – Top Pick

-- This durable, carbon steel blade is as sturdy as fixed blade jab saws
+- Folding saw with durable carbon steel blade is as sturdy as fixed blade jab saws

-- Faster cutting blade with its triple ground teeth and ability to cut in both directions
+- Hand saw has faster cutting blade with triple ground teeth and ability to cut in both directions

 - Lockback mechanism secures the blade open at 125-degree and fully open at 180-degree